m7mdrf3t/ChangeClothAI/README.md

 - Node.js (version 14 or higher)
 - npm or yarn package manager
-- ChangeClothesAI API key from [changeclothesai.online](https://changeclothesai.online)
+- ChangeClothesAI API key (included in the app for testing)

 ## Installation